UNFmontreal/toad/doc/toad/src/en/tasks/13-Tractographymrtrix.md

 We use default paramaters suggested in MRtrix documentation.

 Step size of the algorithm in mm (default is 0.1 x voxelsize; for iFOD2: 0.5 x voxelsize).

 - `step: 0.2`

 Maximum length of any track in mm

 - `maxlength: 300`

 Desired number of tracks

 - `number_tracks: 1000000`

 Downsample factor to reduce output file size

 - `downsample: 8`

-Ignore tractographymrtrix task: not recommended <br>
+Ignore tractographymrtrix task: not recommended

 - `ignore: False`

 ## Implementation